resrcdev/neutro/README.md

 ## Vision

 Built upon [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), Neutro offers the closest experience to the web platform for authoring web apps.
-The vision is minimalism and portability — avoid magical abstractions and enabable more code reuse, even if it wasn't built with Neutro in mind.
+The vision is minimalism and portability — avoid magical abstractions and enable more code reuse, even if it wasn't built with Neutro in mind.
 It's the web the way that it was meant to be.

 ## Current Status